byu-dafny/test-generation-examples/README.md

 ## How to use our tool

+[Click here](https://github.com/byu-dafny/simple-example) for a simple example of what your repo might look like.

 In the root directory of this repository, you will find 2 template bash scripts: one for compiling Dafny to Java and the other for compiling Dafny to C#.

 In order to use these scripts, copy the desired script to the directory of the example you wish to compile.
 Open the script, and look for "TODO" comments.